 WHAT IS THE CHILD SUPPORT ALLOWED TO BE USED FOR?

 When it comes to how support is used, there are strict child support guidelines in place.
 Child support can only be used to the child’s benefit.
 It is typically spent on food, education, social activities, and medical needs.
-Neither spouse should use the funds from child support payments for their personal needs and desires.

 CONTACT OUR LAW OFFICE TO SCHEDULE A FREE CASE EVALUATION TODAY